noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 Also, some optimization strategies don't transfer well.
 If you use parallel processing, it won't be usable to others who don't have multicore computers.
-Some tricks will work well as a quick-and-dirty fix, but are likely to break in new versions of R or are disallowed from CRAN packages altogether.
+Some tricks for speeding up code will work well as a quick-and-dirty fix, but are likely to break in new versions of R or are disallowed from CRAN packages altogether.